UMNO: Post-Mahathir

-Abdullah Ahmad Badawi served as the 5th Prime Minister of Malaysia from 2003 to 2009.

 Najib Razak served as the 6th Prime Minister of Malaysia from 2009 to 2018, but his tenure was marred by allegations of corruption, most notably the 1MDB scandal.

 After Mahathir stepped down as President of UMNO in 2003, he was replaced by his designated successor, Abdullah Ahmad Badawi, who became the 5th Prime Minister of Malaysia.
 Najib Razak, the son of Abdul Razak Hussein, took over as the Deputy Prime Minister of Malaysia.

 In the 11th general election in 2004, Barisan Nasional, under Abdullah's leadership, enjoyed a landslide victory.
 However, in the 12th general election in 2008, the coalition for the first time fell short of a two-thirds majority in the Parliament.
 UMNO Chief Ministers were ousted in the states of Selangor, Perak, Penang and Kedah.
 As a result, Abdullah resigned as President of UMNO and Prime Minister in 2009.
 He was succeeded by Najib.

 Under Najib's leadership, UMNO gained a total of 9 seats in the 13th general election and retook the state of Kedah.
 Mahathir's son Mukhriz Mahathir became Kedah Menteri Besar.
 However, in 2015, the 1MDB scandal emerged, implicating Najib and leading to widespread controversy.
 The scandal severely affected UMNO's reputation, causing internal divisions and public backlash.

-In 2018, UMNO was required to hold an leadership election 19 April by the requirements of the Registry of Societies (RoS), to hold a leadership election within five years of the last leadership election, as the last leadership election was in 2013.
+In 2018, UMNO was required to hold a leadership election 19 April by the requirements of the Registry of Societies (RoS), to hold a leadership election within five years of the last leadership election, as the last leadership election was in 2013.
 In April, some UMNO members filed a suit to declare UMNO illegal but was dismissed by the High Court.
 UMNO announced in May that the RoS had in 2017 allowed UMNO to postpone the election until 19 April 2019.

 On 9 May 2018, Mahathir and the Pakatan Harapan (PH) coalition won the 14th General Election ending UMNO's 61 year long rule as part of the Alliance and later Barisan Nasional coalition.
 UMNO experienced a mass exodus of rank-and-file members, state chiefs, as well as Members of Parliament in favour of Mahathir's BERSATU and regionalist parties such as Parti Warisan Sabah in the months after the election.

 After the general election defeat, UMNO held the UMNO leadership election in June 2018 instead of 2019.
 Former Deputy Prime Minister Ahmad Zahid Hamidi was elected the 8th UMNO president in a three-way contest.
 He defeated former UMNO Youth chief Khairy Jamaluddin and veteran leader Tengku Razaleigh Hamzah.
 The outcome was regarded by political observers as a defining moment in UMNO's post-defeat trajectory, setting the tone for its strategies in opposition and in subsequent coalition governments.